Vietnam.vn - Nền tảng quảng bá Việt Nam

 The skin of people in AI images is often smooth and flawless, even their hair and teeth are perfect.
 This is usually not a real-life person.

-Many photos are artistic, glossy, and sparkling, which even professional photographers find difficult to achieve when shooting in the studio.
+Many photos have an artistic, glossy, sparkling quality that even professional photographers find difficult to achieve when shooting in the studio.

 THANH TUNG (Synthesis)